MicrosoftDocs/microsoft-salescopilot-docs/articles/custom-connector-action.md

 ## Get your connector and action certified (optional)

 Upon creating a custom connector and connector action in Microsoft Copilot Studio, it becomes accessible within your tenant.
 However, if you wish to make it available to all Copilot for Sales users, you must get your connector and action certified.
-More information: `link`
+More information: More information: [Create and configure copilot plugins](/microsoft-copilot-studio/copilot-plugins-overview).

 ### See also